 Pasteurization & Cultures:

-After receiving milk we pasteurize it and it flows through pipes into maturation tanks.
-The milk needs to reach the proper temperature and PH level before cultures can be added.
+After receiving milk we pasteurize it and it flows through pipes and HTST into maturation tanks.
+The milk needs to reach the proper temperature and pH level before cultures can be added.
 We use traditional Brie and Camembert cultures, which are woken up when mixed with warm milk and added into the maturation tanks.
 Lactic cultures are essential to making cheese.
 They convert the milk sugar (lactose) into lactic acid, raising the acidity in the milk.
 Acidity allows the proteins in the milk to move and combine.
 Aging cultures are also added at this time but don’t start their work until later when the cheeses are in the aging rooms.

 Once the milk acidity starts to change, it is gently pumped into buckets that have been set up in the make room.
 At this stage it still looks like milk.
 The buckets are arranged in rows by type of cheese being made.

 We make cheese in small batches (20 gallon buckets) to give our cheesemakers meticulous control over the process, which is the same way our founders made cheese.
 Small batches allowed us to produce small quantity for specific cheese as the Schloss or our flavored cheeses.
 1 bucket = 1 mold = 1 rack, so the amount of milk into the bucket will depend of the cheese we are making.

 Microbial rennet (non-animal) is added to each bucket just before the milk is added.
 After a certain time the rennet causes the milk to form a milk gel, like Jello.
 It’s very fragile but a structure begins to form in what has been liquid.
 The gel rests in the buckets.
 The make room is humid and warm to keep the cultures active during this slow coagulation process.